ByteDecoder/js13k2020/README.md

   - Collect cards from **10** missions to discover something about that place.
 - Mechanics
   - Collect bubble times to extend your lifetime
+  - There is a little chnace to get extra Hyper Engine charges in the mission levels.
 - Rules
   - The game ends if the time expires
   - The mission is completed if the player collects all the 404 cards in the play level